envp/pudding/README.md

 2. Navigate to the directory where `pudding.exe` is located
 3. In the command prompt type `pudding.exe` and hit `enter`, something like the image below should happen:
 ![](http://i.imgur.com/c8bTSb4.png)
-4. Open `pudding_client_config.xml`, located in the same directory with your text editor of choice to see something like:
+4. Open `pudding_client_config.xml`, located in the same directory with notepad to see something like:

 	```xml